Sue: Isn’t this the same location as last week?

-Sue: Hang on, isn’t this the same story as last week as well?
+Sue: Hang on a minute… Isn’t this the same story as last week, too?
 And the one before that?

-But something isn’t quite right at this high-tech installation, and, just as a poor man is about to have his skull caved in by a wrench, we cut to Sergeant Benton hammering a nail into a wall.
+But something isn’t quite right at this high-tech installation, and as a poor man is about to have his skull split open with a wrench, we cut to Sergeant Benton hammering a nail into a wall.

 Sue: The direction is great, though.
 I’ll give it that.

-Sue: Is this a Camfield?
+Sue: Is it Douglas Camfield?
 Am I right?
-Am I a ming-mong?
+Am I a ming-mong now?

-Sue: So what I am supposed to be turning into now?
+Sue: So what I am supposed to be turning into, then?

 Me: A specialist.
-And it’s good of you to admit it.
+And it’s nice of you to admit it.

 Sue: I am not a specialist!
 I can barely remember the title of the last story.

-As Christopher Benjamin’s Sir Keith gets the audience up to speed with the drilling project, Sue has other concerns.
+Sir Keith gets the audience up to speed with the drilling project, but Sue has other things on her mind.